Story #8061: develop queue-based processing system for the CN

 It is possible to configure RabbitMQ to use different ports and specific network interfaces.

-#3 Updated by Rob Nahf about 5 years ago
+#3 Updated by Rob Nahf over 5 years ago

 - Status changed from New to In Progress